• Skip to primary navigation

 Does Optygen Work?

-The website for the product makes it sound like Optygen is great, but I keep coming back to the fact that only unpublished studies show it works —while published, peer reviewed studies (which I listed above) indicate it does not work.
-While I could be wrong, of all the ingredients in Optygen, I think the best evidence is for beta alanine and rhodiola.
-As for the rest of the ingredients, I remain skeptical.
+The website for the product makes it sound like Optygen is great, but I keep coming back to the fact that only unpublished studies show it works —while published, peer-reviewed studies (which I listed above) indicate it does not work.
+While I could be wrong, I think the best evidence is for beta-alanine and Rhodiola.

 I’ve noticed that after prolonged usage of Optygen I get a weird shortness of breath feeling and increased heart rate along with the tingling feeling in my extremities that others have noticed.
 This happens after about 4-6 weeks of use.